 Clearinghouse Research Center Board of Directors

 As the research arm of the Clearinghouse, the Research Center is governed by a board of directors who are experienced in higher education, including education research and policy.

-- Dr. Sharon Morrissey, Vice Chair, Senior Vice Chancellor, Academic & Workforce Programs, Virginia Community College System
+- Dr. Sharon Morrissey, Board Chair, Interim VCCS Chancellor, Virginia Community College System

 - Dr. Thomas Brock, Director, Community College Research Center, Teachers College, Columbia University